Circus Fires- All Living Things

 Release Date: August 10, 2013

 It seems as though I've been drifting away from music like this.
-It's true, 2012 and 2013 have had me completely submerged in a sea of punkity-pop-punk like The Wonder Years, Title Fight, and Citizen (or pretty much anything on Run For Cover or No Sleep, for that matter).
+It's true, 2012 and 2013 have had me completely submerged in a sea of punkity-pop-punk in the vein of The Wonder Years, Title Fight, and Citizen (or pretty much anything on Run For Cover or No Sleep, for that matter).
 While that wasn't a bad thing by any means, it made my first listen of Circus Fires' debut hit that much harder.
 Throughout a collection of consistent indie crescendos and slow-burners, two things immediately became apparent: 1) This is one hell of a debut album, and 2) These guys should absolutely blow up upon this release.

 "No One Likes a Morbid Bastard" kicks off All Living Things with a slow, distinguished guitar-line and the words "Used to feel like/a movie where you thought/you knew where it would end."
 The songs builds itself up, vocals straining over the words "Always feeling lonely when you're never alone" until the song drops back into the way it introduced itself, leading into the faster-paced "Shelter".
 It's an epic note that sets the tone for most of what you're about to hear next.